Root Canal Treatment in Springfield, IL

-At Ruggless Dental, preventive and general dentistry is vital for maintaining good oral health.
-This involves a comprehensive home-health routine like daily brushing and flossing, along with regular dental cleanings and exams.
+At Ruggless Dental, preventive dentistry is vital for maintaining good oral health.
+This involves a comprehensive home-health routine like daily brushing and flossing, along with regular teeth cleanings and dental exams.

-However, even our most meticulous Springfield patients can suffer from a tooth infection, decay, gum disease, and other oral issues—without even knowing it!
-Some dental issues, like periodontal disease, don’t show any symptoms until advanced stages—which means that without regular dental checkups, you might be undergoing an oral health issue without realizing it.
+However, even our most meticulous patients in Springfield, IL can suffer from a tooth infection, decay, gum disease, and other oral issues—without even knowing it!
+Some dental issues, like periodontal disease, don’t show any symptoms until advanced stages—which means that without routine dental checkups, you might be undergoing an oral health issue without realizing it.

 One day—or night—you may wake up with tooth or jaw pain that won’t go away; we advise our patients to call us immediately to relieve your pain and discomfort.
 Tooth pain is not normal to experience and is a sign of something greater.